Solidar Suisse: Activities of the SAH abroad

+As an independent organization

+In 2005, as part of a reorganization, the former foreign department of the SAH became an independent organization, although it continued to operate under the name Swiss Workers' Relief Organization.
+Even after the organizational separation, the organization continued its previous international development aid.
+For example, Solidar supported the victims of the devastating floods in Pakistan (2010).

+In 2011, on the occasion of the 75th anniversary of the SAH, the organization was renamed Solidar Suisse, which in addition to the organizational separation also led to the separation of the name from the Swiss SAH associations.
+The name Solidar Suisse is based on the international network of the same name, SOLIDAR.
+After Typhoon Hayan (2013) in the Philippines, Solidar Suisse provided short-term emergency aid and was also involved in reconstruction for years.
+Solidar Suisse also provided emergency aid after the earthquake in Nepal in 2015, for the Rohingya refugees in Bangladesh in 2017, after the earthquake on the island of Sulawesi in 2018, after the Russian invasion of Ukraine and the floods in Pakistan in 2022, and after the earthquakes in Turkey and Syria in 2023.

 Locations of activity

-In 2015, Solidar is active in 15 countries: Burkina Faso, Mozambique, South Africa, Kosovo, Bosnia, Serbia, Lebanon, Pakistan, Philippines, Sri Lanka, China, Nepal, Bolivia, Nicaragua and El Salvador.
+In 2024, Solidar is active in 15 countries: Burkina Faso, Mozambique, South Africa, Kosovo, Bosnia, Pakistan, Bangladesh, Türkiye, Syria, Philippines, Sri Lanka, China, Bolivia, Nicaragua and El Salvador.

 In Switzerland, ten independent regional Schweizerisches Arbeiterhilfswerk SAH associations (Basel, Berne, Friborg, Geneva, Schaffhausen, Ticino, Vaud, Valais, Central Switzerland, Zurich) are involved in 16 cantons with around 900 employees for disadvantaged people.
 They provide education, employment and work integration programs for the unemployed and displaced, and provide guidance and assistance to asylum seekers, refugees and migrants.

 National campaigns

 Since 2008, Solidar has been conducting national awareness campaigns such as "Responsible Public Purchasing – No to Exploitation with Our Taxes", "For a FIFA and Socially Responsible World Cups", "Fair Toys", on toys that have come from China, "Stop food speculation" or "For pans produced in decent conditions".
 In 2017 it published material promoting the successful integration of asylum migrants.
 It also takes part in the Popular Initiative "Responsible enterprises – to protect the human being and the environment" and carried out, in 2011, 2013 and 2016, an evaluation of the communal policies for development cooperation and fair purchasing.
 (Solidar Rating of Commons).